Your Children Can Easily Learn To Earn, Save & Invest Their Money. Learn The 7 Steps, My Wife & I Use With Our Children To Teach Them Life Lessons.

-My son (14) wants a car but also want to head to University.
-We have an investment fund set up for the children into which we pay a monthly sum (they do not know that as it would diminish their motivation to save for their goals.
+My son (14) also wants a car.
+We have an investment fund set up for the children into which we pay a monthly sum, but they do not know that as it would diminish their motivation to save for their goals.

 Ultimately, the conundrum is our children have one eye on the future potential of their investments and one eye on the best purchases they need right now.

-Neither of the children have expensive mountain bikes or iPhones, they have smartphones that cost a third of the price and deliver 80% of the value and they have bikes that meet their needs.
+Neither of the children has expensive mountain bikes or iPhones, they have smartphones that cost a third of the price and deliver 80% of the value and they have bicycles that meet their needs.